LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-aus-government-data.md

 ### Thing 5: Identifiers

 To make data findable, It has to be uniquely and persistently stored with an identifier.
 A digital object identifier (DOI) is a unique, case-insensitive, alphanumeric character sequence and can be very helpful for this purpose.
-(Source: Bio-Diversity Sprint doc **need to add link here**)
+See also [ANDS Guide: Digital Object Identifiers (DOI) System for Research Data]](https://www.ands.org.au/__data/assets/pdf_file/0006/715155/Digital-Object-Identifiers.pdf).

 See who mints ANDS DOIs, including NSW Office of Heritage and Environment, Bureau of Meteorology, CSIRO, Geoscience Australia, Dept of Environment.